gurukulams/gurukulam/site/content/books/tn-stateboard/12-biology/botany/reproduction/pre-fertilization_structure_and_events.md

 {{< /figure >}}

 The intine grows as pollen tube through the germ pore.
 In case the pollen is liberated at 2 celled stage the generative cell divides in the pollen into 2 male cells (sperms) after reaching the stigma or in the pollen tube before reaching the embryo sac.
 The stages in the development of male gametophyte is given in Figure 1.6.

 #### Female reproductive part - Gynoecium

 The **gynoecium** represents the female reproductive part of the flower.
 The word gynoecium represents one or more pistils of a flower.
 The word pistil refers to the ovary, style and stigma.
 A pistil is derived from a carpel.
 The word ovary represents the part that contains the ovules.
 The stigma serves as a landing platform for pollen grains.
 The style is an elongated slender part beneath the stigma.
 The basal swollen part of the pistil is the ovary.
 The ovules are present inside the ovary cavity (locule)on the placenta .Gynoecium (carpel) arises as a small papillate outgrowth of meristematic tissue from the growing tip of the floral primordium.
 It grows actively and soon gets differentiated into ovary, style and stigma.
 The ovules or megasporangia arise from the placenta.
 The number of ovules in an ovary may be one (paddy, wheat and mango) or many (papaya, water melon and orchids).

- <u> Structure of ovule(Megasporangium):
+Structure of ovule(Megasporangium):

 Ovule is also called megasporangium and is